ome/omero-documentation/omero/sysadmins/index.rst

 This section provides guidance on how to install and set up OMERO.server on any of the supported UNIX and UNIX-like platforms.
 Specific walkthroughs are provided for several systems, with detailed step-by-step instructions.
-However, reading through the :doc:`unix/server-installation` first is recommended as this explains the entire process rather than just being a series of commands.
+Reading through the :doc:`unix/server-installation` first is recommended as this explains the entire process rather than just being a series of commands.